orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 * *Outer variables* referenced by a lambda expression are called *captured variables*
 * *Lambda expression* that captures variables is called a *closure*
 * *Captured variables*
-  * Are evaluated when the delegate is actually *invoked*
+  * Are evaluated when the delegate is *invoked*
-  * Have their lifetimes *extended* to that of the delegate
+  * Have their lifetime is *extended* to that of the delegate

 ```C#
 int factor = 5;